salesforce/kafka-junit/kafka-junit4/README.md

 ```

-[SharedKafkaTestResource](src/main/java/com/salesforce/kafka/test/junit4/SharedKafkaTestResource.java) instance has two accessors that you can make use of in your tests to interact with the service.
+[SharedKafkaTestResource](src/main/java/com/salesforce/kafka/test/junit4/SharedKafkaTestResource.java) instance has a few accessors that you can make use of in your tests to interact with the Kafka cluster.

 ```java
     /**